My First Time (In a Bike Park)

 We had chosen the Bikepark Sammerberg for our first-time experience, mostly because it is really close to our hometown of Munich.
 I had rented a bike there, while Clemens would bring his trusty full suspension, that had just carried him over the Alps.
 I first thought about bringing my hardtail, but quickly decided against it.
 I wanted to know how a full-suspension felt like.

 And it took me barely one ride to figure out that a full suspension has vast advantages over a hardtail.
-For one my hands did not hurt like hell from the vibrations.
-And I was able to immediately increase my riding skills by a substantial level.
+For one, my hands did not hurt like hell from the vibrations.
+And I was able to increase my riding skills by a substantial level immediately.

 But let me start at the beginning: After arriving at the parking lot, I first went to pick up my bike and all my protective gear.
-Since I owned nothing of the sort and fully expected to have a major crash on my first day I went with the full package: Back and chest plate, elbow, and kneepads.
+Since I owned nothing of the sort and fully expected to have a major crash on my first day, I went with the full package: Back and chest plate, elbow, and kneepads.
 And a full-face helmet to complete my space ranger look.
-On setting up my bike the, a little bit unfriendly, employee had asked me if I had prior experience in a bike park.
-I, of course, took the traditional route of not admitting to my weaknesses and lying to him and told him yes.
-What I had not prepared for, was the follow-up question of where I had been before, but luckily for me, I had just come from my Transalp, and was, therefore, able to claim to have ridden some black trails inside the “Bike Republic Sölden”.
-Which was technically correct, which is the best kind of correct.
+On setting up my bike, the somewhat unfriendly employee had asked me if I had prior experience in a bike park.
+Of course, I took the traditional route of not admitting to my weaknesses and lying to him and told him yes.
+What I had not prepared for was the follow-up question of where I had been before.
+Still, luckily for me, I had just come from my Transalp and was able to claim to have ridden some black trails inside the “Bike Republic Sölden”, which was technically correct.
+The best kind of correct.

 I arrived at the bottom completely exhausted, with shaking legs and numb knees.
 And I honestly thought to call it quits after that one singular descent.
 But then I would have to face up to the bike shop employee.
 So, I clearly chose the better option and went back to the lift.
 Riding the lift with the bike had been a challenge the first time around, but this time I almost doped my bike, got thrown off the lift myself and generally made a fool of myself.

 And after my fifth ride of the day, I got a call from my employee.
-They informed me that, after three months of pause they were ready to resume operations.
-And at that point, I could not have been happier to be offered the chance to take part in this effort.
+They informed me that, after three months of pause, they were ready to resume operations.
+And at that point, I could not have been happier to be offered the chance to participate in this effort.

 But as we will be laid up at sea during our ramp up, and this will take us until the beginning of September, I will not be able to go outside and have some great adventures to tell you about.
-So please be patient during the next four weeks, I will still try to keep you entertained with some smaller stories.
-And I would like to close with the same tag-line my company has used all throughout Corvid-19: #WeWillBeBack
+Please be patient for the next four weeks.
+I will still try to keep you entertained with some smaller stories.
+And I would like to close with the same tag-line my company has used throughout Corvid-19: #WeWillBeBack.